 - Seal, write the date on the jar and store in a cool, dark place (no refrigerator) for 1 month.
 Once in a while, shake/rotate the jar to make sure the plums are covered with the miso/sugar mixture so the plums won't go bad.

-- Option 1: After one month, you can mix it up with a clean spoon and store in the refrigerator for up to a year.
-Start eating from 2-3 months.
-You can eat ume itself, or cut it up (remove a seed) and use in a ume miso recipe.
-Option 2: After one month, you can remove seeds from all the ume plums, chop up the ume into small pieces, put them back into the ume miso, and cook the mixture before storing in a new clean jar.
+- Option 1: After one month, you can mix it up with a clean spoon and store it in the refrigerator for up to a year.
+The flavor is matured from 2-3 months after storing in the refrigerator, but you can start using it as soon as you finish fermenting for a month.
+You can eat ume itself, or cut it up (remove a seed) and use it in an ume miso recipe.
+Option 2: After one month, you can remove seeds from all the ume plums, chop up the ume into small pieces, put them back into the ume miso, and boil the mixture on low heat for several minutes (to kill any bacteria) before storing it in a new clean jar.